glycerine/spin_paxos/README.md

-If you are interested, there are some notes I made a decade ago on it here https://github.com/glycerine/spread-src-4.4.0 with the caveat that Birman's critique of quorums as "always" needing two-phase is a little disingenuous -- he knows better, but you cut him some slack because he's talking about his babies (brain children).
+If you are interested, there are some notes I made a decade ago on it here https://github.com/glycerine/spread-src-4.4.0 with the caveat that Ken Birman's critique of quorums as "always" needing two-phase is a little disingenuous -- he knows better, but you cut him some slack because he's talking about his babies (brain children).